patwhite/SparkGraphAnalysis/Tutorial.md

 So, the really cool park about spark and graphx, is you can do neat munging.
 Our goal here is to create a graph of people that we can then analyze, but we’re starting with just a simple list of emails.
 Let’s start with creating our nodes

-Couple of items – add a mapper:
+Couple of items – add a mapper to the Analyzer object (there's some other code in there already):

 ```
 object Analyzer {